raghakot/keras-vis/README.md

 - Texture/Artistic style transfer
 - Any other guided image backprop

-This toolkit generalizes all of the above as energy minimization problems.
+This toolkit generalizes all of the above as energy minimization problems with a clean, easy to use, and extendable interface.
 Compatible with both theano and tensorflow backends with 'th'/'tf' image dim orderings.

 ## Quick links
 * Read the documentation at [https://raghakot.github.io/keras-vis](https://raghakot.github.io/keras-vis).